project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/132-jason-hayward-jones-making-super-accurate-keyline-design-on-a-landscape-scale-on-10000-hectares-altering-the-behaviour-of-water.md

 ---
-title: 132 Jason Hayward Jones, making super accurate keyline design on a landscape scale on 10000 hectares altering the behaviour of water
+title: 132 Jason Hayward Jones Making Super Accurate Keyline Design On A Landscape Scale On 10000 Hectares Altering The Behaviour Of Water
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-09-21)